What happens to Your Computer if you Mispell Google.com

 That’s for real people.
 Don’t try this at home!
 Leave it to the professionals.

 The attack surface of WEB technologies has dramatically increased over the past couple of years.
-It is not only about WEB Applications anymore.
-Today we learn about client side security which also plays a big part in the WEB security game.
+It is not only about WEB Applications.
+Today we explore client side technologies which also play big part in the Web security game.

 Let’s image for a second what the impact would be if the Sammy worm was shipped with the infamous IE VML exploit for example.
 Here is what Sammy is saying about his worm: